felipeleiteme/ImpulsyIA/README.md

 ## Running the code

+### Frontend only

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.

+### Full application (Frontend + Backend)

+Run `./start.sh` to start both frontend and backend servers simultaneously.

+This will:
+- Start the backend server on port 8000
+- Start the frontend server on port 3000 (or next available port)
+- Automatically handle the integration between frontend and backend
+- Display logs for both services

+## Documentation

+For detailed instructions on setting up and running the project locally, see [LOCAL_SETUP.md](docs/LOCAL_SETUP.md).